JeremyHudson43/HudsonRepo/README.md

  ## Java
 ``ReverseRecursion`` - reverses a word using a recursive StringBuffer algorithm

-``Green Glass World`` - determines if a string inputted by the user has two consecutive letters of the same kind, for example "lettuce" will be in the Green Glass World because of the two consecutive "t"'s, however "vegetable" will not be in the Green Glass world.
+``GreenGlassWorld`` - determines if a string inputted by the user has two consecutive letters of the same kind, for example "lettuce" will be in the Green Glass World because of the two consecutive "t"'s, however "vegetable" will not be in the Green Glass world.

 ``NQueensProblem`` - will place a set number of queens on a generated chessboard in such a manner that no queen attacks another queen, demonstrating a backtracking algorithm.